 The guiding question for the Doctoral School

 How can optimal conditions be created for improving the adaptive capacity and resilience of cities?
-In three modules, a selected group of PhD students will be provided with the unique opportunity to explore this question based on the perspectives from different disciplines.
-They will take a close look at urban systems in Europe, for example the Amsterdam region, and in Asia, including visits to Singapore and Guangzhou, China.
-The IDEA League will offer 25 highly qualified PhD students free participation, including a study trip to Asia, by organizing and financing the entire programme.
-The participants will receive room and board, and a grant of 1000 Euro towards their travel expenses.
+In three modules, a selected group of PhD students were provided with the unique opportunity to explore this question based on the perspectives from different disciplines.
+They took a close look at urban systems in Europe, for example the Amsterdam region, and in Asia, including visits to Singapore and Guangzhou, China.
+The IDEA League offered 25 highly qualified PhD students free participation, including a study trip to Asia, by organizing and financing the entire programme.
+The participants received room and board, and a grant of 1000 Euro towards their travel expenses.

 Integral part of the PhD work

-The Doctoral School Programme on Urban Systems is designed to be an integral part of the PhD work of the participating students.
-During the first module, they will develop a research question on which they will, individually and in groups, elaborate throughout the programme.
-The process is a continuous reflection on the new findings and insights, resulting in a manuscript ready for submission to a peer-reviewed scientific journal (5000 words min) to be presented at the final stage of the programme.
+The Doctoral School Programme on Urban Systems was designed to be an integral part of the PhD work of the participating students.
+During the first module, they developed a research question on which they will, individually and in groups, elaborate throughout the programme.
+The process was a continuous reflection on the new findings and insights, resulting in a manuscript ready for submission to a peer-reviewed scientific journal (5000 words min) presented at the final stage of the programme.